TobiWilhelm/IotHeisl/README.md

 # Haus1 IoT Node

-MicroPython firmware for an ESP32 that connects to Wi-Fi, talks to an MQTT broker (with UDP fallback).
+MicroPython firmware for an ESP32 that connects to Wi-Fi, talks to an MQTT broker, and shows status messages on a 16x2 I2C LCD.
+If MQTT is down, it uses a small UDP fallback.

 ## What you need
 - ESP32 dev board with MicroPython flashed